-- 1. To provide consistent interpretation for noncompliance determinations. - 2.
-To provide clear interpretation for noncompliance determinations. - To ensure that all schools/school district are meeting accreditation standards. - 4.
+- 1. To provide clear, consistent interpretation for noncompliance determinations. - 2.
+To ensure all schools/school districts are meeting accreditation standards. - 3.
 To provide compliance information; however, the content in this document should not be construed to represent best practices in all areas.